United Nations Language policy

 Wikipedia description:

 The official languages of the United Nations are the six languages used in United Nations (UN) meetings and in which the UN writes all its official documents.
-For the United Nations to select a language to be official, a majority of the 193 members need to vote in favor of it.
-Afterward, it is up to the respective country (or countries) of the new language to help financially support translation and interpretation services.
-Five languages were chosen in 1946 as official languages around when the United Nations was founded: Chinese English (British English with Oxford spelling) French Russian Spanish (Modern Standard) Arabic was later voted to be an additional official language in 1973.
+In 1946, five languages were chosen as official languages of the UN: Chinese, English (British English with Oxford spelling), French, Russian, and Spanish.
+In 1973, (Modern Standard) Arabic was voted to be an additional official language.

 Read more on Wikipedia >